-Some cultures believe that the number of breaths for every living being is limited.
-Therefore slow breathing is the key to longevity.
-I like that idea.
-When we look at animals that get very old, for example Tortoises, Elephants and Wales, this pattern seems to be true.
-The emphasis on breath is one of the key factors in my teaching and practice.
+In some cultures there exist the belief, that the number of breaths of every living being is finite.
+Therefore, breathing slowly will make us live longer.
+I like this idea.
+If we look at animals that become very old (Tortoise, Elephant, Wales, ...) this pattern seems to be true.
+Emphasizing on the breath is one of the key factors in my teaching and my own practice.

 After Patanjali, Yoga is the cessation of the modifications, or fluctuations of the mind (Yoga Sutra 1.2).
-But how do we achieve that?
-Here is where breath and drishti (focused gaze) come into play.
-Direct influence on our vegetative nervous system through the activation of the parasympathetic nervous system, the initiation of rest & digest response and the establishment of a state of balance and relaxation in the body and mind.
+But how to achieve that?
+This is exactly where breath and Drishti (focused gaze) come into play.
+Directly influencing our autonomic nervous system by engaging the parasympathetic nervous system, putting the mind into Rest & Digest response and therefore producing a state of equilibrium and relaxation in the body.

-My approach is non-dogmatic, i.e. I practice and teach different Yoga styles.
-If we look at Yoga as a holistic approach, we could define/combine the styles like this:
+My approach is non-dogmatic, meaning I practice and teach different styles of Yoga.
+If we see Yoga as a holistic approach we could define/combine the styles like this:

 - Power: building strength and agility (Ashtanga as one example)

 - Flow: emphasis on cardiovascular and connection to the breath (called Vinyasa, Nyasa means, 'to place' and Vi means 'in a special or sacred way'.)

 - Yin: focus on stretching the connective tissues (particularly the fascia)